Manufacturing · North Baltimore, OH

 $54,159

-TEIJIN AUTOMOTIVE TECHNOLOGIES has been inspected 3 times by OSHA over 1 year.
-These inspections resulted in 5 violations, averaging 1.7 violations per inspection.
-Of these, 5 were classified as serious — indicating hazards that could cause death or serious harm.
-Compared to the Manufacturing industry average of 3 inspections per employer, TEIJIN AUTOMOTIVE TECHNOLOGIES has been inspected more frequently.
-The Department of Labor also found wage violations, with $54,159 in back wages owed to 54 workers.
+OSHA has inspected Teijin Automotive Technologies 3 times over 1 year - more than twice a year on average.
+These inspections resulted in 5 violations, averaging 1.7 per inspection.
+Of these, 5 were classified as serious - indicating hazards that could cause death or serious harm.
+Against the Manufacturing industry average of 3 inspections per employer, this sits roughly in line with peers (1.2x the sector average) on inspection frequency.
+The Department of Labor also found wage violations, with $54,159 in back wages owed to 54 affected workers.
+For comparison, West Fraser Wood Products, INC. in Henderson, TX is another manufacturing employer with 2 OSHA inspections on record and $54,137 in current penalties.

 OSHA Inspection History